SaadNaeem96/QHack-2021-XanaduAI/README.md

-Secured a place in the top 80, received $250 credits in AWS credits
+Secured a place in the top 80, received $250 credits in AWS credits!

 ![image](img/qhack-banner.png)